mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 products, offering budget goods and services, supported by a population of relentless, stimulant-addicted factory workers.

-The Sebokea Corporation is a vertically integrated producer of budget- model consumer goods, meaning they do not just produce consumer products, they produce and export a nearly limitless variety of factory equipment as well.
+The Sebokea Corporation is a vertically integrated producer of budget-model consumer goods, meaning they do not just produce consumer products, they produce and export a nearly limitless variety of factory equipment as well.
 Every step in the manufacturing process is controlled by the company, with complete self-sufficiency its goal.

 HISTORY

 Despite not being as habitable as its neighbor Kaasu, settlers came to the Shushaka system for its rich mineral deposits and eschewed creature comforts in favor of the vast wealth that could be made from